bioexcel/qmmm_bpg/docs/running_cp2k/running_cp2k.rst

 Performance considerations
 --------------------------

-A selection of CP2K QMMM benchmarks are available at: https://github.com/bioexcel/qmmm_benchmark_suite
+A selection of CP2K QM/MM benchmarks are available at: https://github.com/bioexcel/qmmm_benchmark_suite

 The table below gives an overview of them.